-Tibet is Autonomous Region of People‘s Republic of China.
-Getting into Tibet is not allowed for an individual traveler without acquiring Tibet Travel Permit, which is a travel permit invited by Tibetan/Chinese travel agency for a guided tour around Tibet.
+Tibet is the Autonomous Region of the People‘s Republic of China.
+Getting into Tibet is not allowed for an individual traveler without acquiring Tibet Travel Permit, which is a travel permit that invited through the Tibetan/Chinese travel agency for a guided tour around Tibet.
 There are two ways for a traveler to enter Tibet.

 If you are entering Tibet via Nepal, you will get a Chinese visa only in the passport that is stamped with the Nepalese visa.
 Therefore, we recommend that you use the same passport while traveling to Nepal and Tibet (China).

 The Tibet Group Visa is an A4 size sheet of paper, with the name, sex, nationality, passport number, date of birth, and occupation of each member of your group listed.
 The dates of entry and exit are precisely mentioned.

 The itinerary and the places to visit in Tibet must be stated clearly and finalized in advance because while applying for a Chinese visa and Tibet Travel Permit from Kathmandu, a copy of this should be attached.
 The visa is issued accordingly.